SmingHub/Sming/Sming/Components/Storage/README.rst

 .. note::

-   RP2040 devices by default use the standard partition table format.
-   The RP2350 introduced partition table support to enable OTA updates and dual A/B bootable partitions.

-   This requires the partition table to be in the first flash sector.
+   The RP2350 boot ROM supports OTA updates and dual A/B bootable partitions using its own binary partition table, which must be present in the first flash sector.
-   In this configuration Sming switches to the Pico binary format.

-   A pico JSON partition file is generated in ``out/Rp2040/rp2350/debug/firmware/pico-pt.json``.
-   This is converted to binary format using picotool: ``picotool partition create pico-pt.json pico-pt.bin``

-   If necessary, the JSON can be customised then manually converted and uploaded.

-   Sming partitions are identified by the partition ID:

-      - The low 16 bits contain the value 0x6D73 ('sm') to mark this as a Sming partition
-      - The next 16 bits contain the partition subtype and type
-      - The upper 32-bits are not used
+   If the *partition_table_offset* is configured to 0, then Sming will append a Pico-style partition table.
+Only application partitions will be included so the boot ROM is aware.

+   Only two configurations are supported:

+      1. A single *app/factory* partition (the default)
+      2. A pair of *app/ota0* and *app/ota1* partitions